awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 **Note:** In this tutorial, we use the AWS SDK for Java version 2 to access Amazon SES and DynamoDB.

 The application you create is named **DynamoDB Item Tracker**, and uses Spring Boot APIs to build a model, different views, and a controller.
-It’s a secure web application that requires a user to log into the application.
-For more information, see [Spring Boot - Securing Web Applications](https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm).
+It’s an application that requires a user to log in.
+For more information, see [Spring Boot](https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm).

 This tutorial guides you through creating the **DynamoDB Item Tracker** application.
 After the application is developed, you'll learn how to deploy it to Elastic Beanstalk.